Man who disappeared in California after texting 911 is found dead

-(NewsNation) — A man who has been missing since 2021 after an Uber dropped him off has been found dead in Santa Monica, California.
+(NewsNation) — A man who has been missing since 2021 after an Uber dropped him off has been found dead in Santa Monica, Calif.

 There were no details on the circumstances that led up to Mann’s death.